cse-labs/docker101/README.md

 # --rm - Automatically remove container when stopped
 # --entrypoint - Overwrites the image's default ENTRYPOINT which states the start of a command and tacks on the rest from docker run
 docker run --name loderunner -d --rm --entrypoint sh ghcr.io/asb-spark/ngsa-lr:spark -c "sleep 999999d"

+# Verify the container is running
+docker ps

 # Show networks
 docker network ls